msu/csci-347-spring2022/syllabus/README.md

 **Quizzes:** We will have weekly quizzes.
 That is, there will be a quiz posted on or before Tue.
-Students are encouraged to complete the quiz after lecture on Thurs (but the quiz will be due by Mon 23:59 Mountain Time)
+Students are encouraged to complete the quiz after lecture on Thurs (but the quiz will be due before class on Tue)

 **Homework:** All homework is to be completed individually, although online collaboration and cooperation with classmates is encouraged.
 Students are